 Most triggerfish can be found inhabiting shallow coastal waters, often spending their time in coral reefs that provide boulders and crevices in which they can hide.

-That said, although most species of triggers reside in coastal regions, there are pelagic species, one of which is the oceanic triggerfish.
+Most species of triggers reside in coastal regions, there are pelagic species, one of which is the oceanic triggerfish.

 Triggerfish are omnivores and opportunistic feeders, meaning they have a wide variety of prey, and tend to forage on whatever becomes available.

-Their sharp teeth and powerful jaws allow them to consume a wide range of prey, including small fish, crustaceans such as crabs, mollusks, and sea urchins, as well as plant material like plankton.
+Their sharp teeth and powerful jaws allow them to consume a wide range of prey, including small fish, crustaceans such as crabs, shrimp, mollusks, and sea urchins, as well as plant material like plankton.

 Triggers have a variety of foraging techniques, but perhaps one of the most notable is the creation of “foraging pits.”
+Using their large heads and powerful jaws, triggers move sand and rocks to uncover the prey that’s hidden beneath.

 Not only does this allow triggerfish greater access to food, but it benefits the larger ecosystem by mixing and aerating the soil and revealing buried organisms.

-Reproduction and Lifecycle
+Reproduction

 Triggerfish have an interesting courtship pattern and, similarly to clownfish, engage in biparental egg protection.

-Spawning is usually timed in relation to the moon’s cycle and the changeover of the tides, but before this occurs, some interesting pre-spawning behaviors occur.
+Spawning is usually timed about the moon’s cycle and the changeover of the tides, but before this occurs, some interesting pre-spawning behaviors occur.
+Male and female triggerfish will come together, touching each other and blowing on the sandy seabed.

 Doing this simultaneously in the same spot creates a suitable nesting spot.